Frequently Asked Questions (FAQs) about Vice Presidential Records

 Fax: (202) 357-5941

 Yes.
-All national security documents responsive to a FOIA request will be reviewed.
+All national security records responsive to a FOIA request will be reviewed.
 Any records restricted under the national security provisions of the PRA and FOIA are eligible for a declassification review.

-Researchers may also file a Mandatory Review request for specific national security classified documents.
+Researchers may also file a Mandatory Declassification Review request for specific national security classified records from the Gore and Cheney vice presidential collections.
 Download the form for filing a Mandatory Review Request.

 Under certain circumstances, the copyright law allows “fair use" of copyrighted materials without the permission of the copyright holder.
 Fair use encompasses scholarship and research, although the extent of such use is bounded by limitations.